Nordson (NDSN)

 Competitors offering similar products include Graco (NYSE:GGG), Illinois Tool Works (NYSE:ITW), and Sono-Tek (OTCMKTS: SOTK).

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Unfortunately, Nordson’s 4.5% annualized revenue growth over the last five years was tepid.
+A company’s long-term sales performance is one signal of its overall quality.
+Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
+Regrettably, Nordson’s sales grew at a tepid 5.6% compounded annual growth rate over the last five years.
 This fell short of our benchmark for the industrials sector and is a rough starting point for our analysis.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Nordson’s recent performance shows its demand has slowed as its annualized revenue growth of 1.9% over the last two years was below its five-year trend.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Nordson’s recent performance shows its demand has slowed as its annualized revenue growth of 3.1% over the last two years was below its five-year trend.
+Nordson Year-On-Year Revenue Growth

 We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Nordson’s organic revenue averaged 3.7% year-on-year declines.
-Because this number is lower than its normal revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.
+Over the last two years, Nordson’s organic revenue averaged 2.6% year-on-year declines.
+Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.
+Nordson Organic Revenue Growth

-This quarter, Nordson reported modest year-on-year revenue growth of 5% but beat Wall Street’s estimates by 1.1%.
-Company management is currently guiding for a 10.3% year-on-year increase in sales next quarter.
+This quarter, Nordson’s $751.8 million of revenue was flat year on year, falling short of Wall Street’s estimates.
+Company management is currently guiding for a 5.6% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 5.6% over the next 12 months.
-While this projection implies its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 4.6% over the next 12 months.
+While this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 Nordson has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
 Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 54.9% gross margin over the last five years.
-That means Nordson only paid its suppliers $45.13 for every $100 in revenue.
+As you can see below, it averaged an elite 55.1% gross margin over the last five years.
+Said differently, roughly $55.13 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+Nordson Trailing 12-Month Gross Margin

-This quarter, Nordson’s gross profit margin was 54.7%, down 1.5 percentage points year on year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+This quarter, Nordson’s gross profit margin was 56.3%, up 2.2 percentage points year on year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Nordson has been a well-oiled machine over the last five years.
-It demonstrated elite profitability for an industrials business, boasting an average operating margin of 24.7%.
+Nordson’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same, averaging 25.8% over the last five years.
+This profitability was elite for an industrials business thanks to its efficient cost structure and economies of scale.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

 8. Earnings Per Share